 Better yet, skip the form entirely and hire us to incorporate your Minnesota business.
 We provide a free business address to list whenever possible throughout the filing to better keep your personal address private.
 And for the cheapest way to start a business?
-Pay just $40 out the door with our VIP monthly payment option.
+Pay just $50 out the door with our Corporate Guide Service monthly payment option.

 1. Business Name

 Your name must include “Incorporated,” “Corporation,” “Limited,” “Company” or an abbreviation for one of these words.
 Note that you can’t use “and Company” or “& Company” (So no “Dave’s Bait Shop & Co”).
 Professional corporations have their own naming requirements and must include “Professional Corporation,” “Professional Service Corporation,” “Service Corporation,” “Professional Association,” “Chartered,” “Limited” or an abbreviation.

 Your registered office is the street address where your Minnesota registered agent will be regularly available to receive legal notifications from the state.
 Tip: When you hire Northwest as your registered agent, our address will be your registered office, and we’ll handle all your registered agent needs.

 List the number of shares you wish to create.
 You must list at least one.
 Tip: You can distribute some or all of these shares at your organizational meeting.